rohansh-tty/EVA-6/torchkit/README.md

 Mainly modelsummary with Receptive Field calculated layer-wise

 ### 5. utils
-Consists of DataUtils and ModelUtils, which has helper functions mainly to plot and visualize data in former, while model related functions in latter one.
+Consists of DataUtils and ModelUtils, which has helper functions mainly to plot and visualize data in former, & latter has model related functions.

 ## Features